 To unclog all your toilet woes, we have compiled a very quick and handy list of pointers for you that you can refer to anytime to effectively tackle your unblocking toilet problems:-

-First, Some General Advice To Always Keep In Mind Before You Fix A Toilet:-
+First, Some General Advice To Always Keep In Mind On How to Unblock Your Toilet:-

 a) Keep the toilet from overflowing – If flushing once doesn’t work, don’t flush again.
 Instead, turn the cistern mini tap off to ensure the toilet will not be flushed.